robcowell/4ktool/4kampf.Web/BUILD_WASM_INSTRUCTIONS.md

 ### "Functions not exported"

-**Solution**: The JavaScript interop (`sointu-wasm-interop.js`) expects specific function exports.
-You may need to:
-1. Modify Sointu's Go code to export the required functions
+**Solution**: The `sointu-wasm` command should export the required functions.
+If you see this error:

+1. Verify `sointu/cmd/sointu-wasm/main.go` exists and exports functions
-2. Create a wrapper that bridges Sointu's API to the expected interface
+2. Check that the build completed successfully
-3. Update `sointu-wasm-interop.js` to match Sointu's actual exports
+3. Verify `wasm_exec.js` is loaded (required for Go WASM)
+4. Check browser console for specific error messages

 ## Next Steps

 After building the WASM module:

-1. **Test the integration**: Use `/test-wasm.html` to verify loading
+1. **Test the integration**: Use `/test-wasm.html` to verify loading and playback
+2. **Check progress bar**: Verify visual progress updates during compilation
+3. **Test audio playback**: Load and play the example song (`physics_girl_st.yml`)
-2. **Enable WASM rendering**: Check "Use WebAssembly Rendering" in Settings
+4. **Enable WASM rendering**: Check "Use WebAssembly Rendering" in Settings
-3. **Render music**: Create a project with a Sointu YAML song and render it
+5. **Render music**: Create a project with a Sointu YAML song and render it

 ## Additional Resources